Afirestriker/KHub-Java-Project/README.md

 A brief description of what this project does and who it's for...

-The project KHub – A Job Portal, is a web based application.
-It is a platform where user can register, add, view, edit, update, and maintain their information.
-User can also see and register for publish job opportunity.
-Moreover user can take practice quiz, prepare for Interview FAQ, and see various company details.
-The system is developed using Java, JSP, HTML and CSS and uses MySQL for database management.
+KHub is a Job Portal web-based application.
+A platform where user can register, add, view, edit, update, and maintain their information.
+Users can also see and register for published job opportunities.
+Moreover, users can take practice quizzes, prepare for Interview FAQs, and see company details.
+The system is developed using Java, JSP, JavaScript, jQuery, HTML, and CSS and uses MySQL for database management.

-The database can be access by Administrator.
-Administrator has the feature to publish opportunity and generate report related to the publish opportunity.
+The database is accessible by the Admin.
+The Admin has the option to publish opportunities and generate reports related to the publishing opportunity.
-Administrator also has rights to view user personal and academic details as a whole resume.
-The system provides the facility to search for the records and display the list of candidate as well as allow printing necessary records.
+The administrator also has the right to view the user's personal and academic details as a whole resume.
+The system provides the facility to search for the records, display the candidate list, and print records.

 ## Tech Stack